JakeStevens/CaffeMaker/README.md

 + ./autogen.sh files are removed from the .gitignore for protobuff
 + ./autogen.sh is ran for protobuff (not all embedded Linux distros have curl)
++ If you update Caffe, you may have to edit the path to hdf5 inside the header file.
+You will know you need to if it errors out and lets you know..

 Note: the code that does a PKG_CHECK on snappy (inside configure file) has been removed.
 This is checking for gflags, which must be installed